-The applicant also discusses its safety measures in Section XI.6(g), pages 51-52.
-In Exhibit 4 the applicant provides published articles about its clinical outcomes and a copy of an article which describes DaVita's quality index.
-In Exhibit 13, the applicant provides a copy of its isolation policies and procedures, in Exhibit 18, a copy of the training manual for injury prevention and safety, and in Exhibit 19, a copy of its in-service calendar.
+The applicant also discusses its safety measures in Section XI.6(g), pages 56-57.
+In Exhibit 4 the applicant provides published articles about its clinical outcomes and quality incentive program (QIP).
+In Exhibit 14, the applicant provides a copy of its isolation policies and procedures, in Exhibit 16, a copy of the training policies and procedures, including health and safety training.
 The applicant adequately demonstrates how its proposal will promote safety and quality in the provision of dialysis services in Wake County.